 Insulin pumps and supplies and continuous glucose monitors for the management and treatment of diabetes, based upon your medical needs.
 An insulin pump is subject to all the conditions of coverage stated under Durable Medical Equipment.
-Benefits for blood glucose meters, insulin syringes with needles, blood glucose and urine test strips, ketone test strips and tablets and lancets and lancet devices are described in the separate Prescription Drugs SPD.
+Benefits for blood glucose meters, insulin syringes with needles, blood glucose and urine test strips, ketone test strips and tablets and lancets and lancet devices are described is Section 15, Outpatient Prescription Drugs.